rhythmconswiki/rhythmconswiki.github.io/getting-started/reducing-sound.md

 Using thicker wood as a case material will result in a lower resonant frequency and add acoustic mass to dampen sounds.

 ## After Construction / For Stock Controllers

+### Cover The Controller With A Towel

+Covering the controller with a towel will obviously change the gameplay feel dramatically, but it's a common technique used to dampen the sound dramatically.

 ### Fill the Controller